KxSystems/docs/docs/ref/accumulators.md

 Syntax: `x m\y`, `x m/y`

-The function derived by a progressor and a binary iterable is variadic.
+The function an accumulator derived from a binary iterable is variadic.
 Functions derived by Scan are uniform; functions derived by Over are aggregates.
 The number of evaluations is the count of the right argument.